AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/instances.md

 These checks are embedded in the application circuits themselves.
 The constructor emits an Initialization Nullifier when it is invoked, which prevents it from being called more than once.
 The constructor code must also check that its own selector and the arguments for the call match the ones in the address preimage, which are supplied via an oracle call.

-Private functions in the contract should require a merkle membership proof for the Initialization Nullifier, to prevent them from being called before the constructor is invoked.
+All non-constructor functions in the contract should require a merkle membership proof for the Initialization Nullifier, to prevent them from being called before the constructor is invoked.
 Nevertheless, a contract may choose to allow some functions to be called before initialization, such as in the case of [Diversified and Stealth account contracts](../addresses-and-keys/diversified-and-stealth.md).
-Public functions, on the other hand, should not need this check, since the Public Kernel Circuit guarantees that the contract is Publicly Deployed, and a contract cannot be Publicly Deployed without being Initialized.
-Note that every Contract Class needs to have at least one constructor if an instance of it is intended to be Publicly Deployed.

 Removing constructors from the protocol itself simplifies the kernel circuit, and decoupling Initialization from Public Deployments allows users to keep contract instances private if they wish to do so.

+## Public Deployment

+A Contract Instance is considered to be Publicly Deployed when it has been broadcasted to the network via a canonical `ContractInstanceDeployer` contract, which also emits a Deployment Nullifier associated to the deployed instance.
+A contract needs to be Publicly Deployed for any of its public functions to be called.
+Note that this last restriction makes Public Deployment a protocol-level concern, whereas Initialization is an application-level concern.

+The Deployment Nullifier is defined as the address of the contract being deployed.
+Note that it later gets [siloed](../circuits/private-kernel-tail.md#siloing-values) using the `ContractInstanceDeployer` address by the Kernel Circuit, so this nullifier is effectively the hash of the deployed contract address and the `ContractInstanceDeployer` address.

+Only in this state public function calls are valid.
+The Public Kernel Circuit validates that the Deployment Nullifier has been emitted by the `ContractInstanceDeployer` as part of its checks.
+Note that this requires hardcoding the address of an application-level contract in a protocol circuit.

-## Canonical Contract Instance Deployer
+### Canonical Contract Instance Deployer

 A new contract instance can be _Publicly Deployed_ by calling a `deploy` function in a canonical `ContractInstanceDeployer` contract.
 This function receives the arguments for a `ContractInstance` struct as described [above](#contractinstance-structure):